"Saving Private Ryan's" Leadership Lessons and How to Write Characters Others Want to Follow

 It's also important to note that Winters doesn't blindly support Sobel either.
 He does his job as an executive officer, but there comes a time where even he has had enough.
 Integrity and effective leadership cannot be faked.

 For writers specifically, here are a few things to consider:

 If you want to write a character who others admire and want to follow, give them a loyal friend who stands beside them when no one else will.

-Give them an early investor or believer who sees potential in their ability or idea that others don’t.
+Give them an early believer who sees potential in their ability or idea that others don’t.

 Give them a mentor or other leader to back them or give legitimacy to their cause.

 Give them an enforcer who reinforces their position and keeps others in line.

 And don’t be afraid to turn a former enemy into an ally.

 If you’re looking to turn your fictional heroes into leaders, remember that all it takes is one follower to get the ball rolling.
 Give them an opportunity to step up when no one else will, the vision to see the value in others that have gone unnoticed, a goal worth fighting for, and the resolve to see it through.